cierelabs/json-complete/README.md

 * Regular pattern specified with slashes and optional flags afterward
 * Regex to data => [REGEX.source, REGEX.flags, REGEX.lastIndex]
 * Data representation to Regex => new Regex(DATA[0], DATA[1]), then, set the lastIndex value to DATA[2]
+* Can store arbitrary data on itself with String or Symbol keys

 ### Date
 * Object containing date/time data